Pan Pacific International Holdings Corporation

 Sustainability Committee

-The Sustainability Committee, chaired by the Executive Officer and the Head of Risk Management, addresses issues such as the Task Force on Climate-related Financial Disclosures ("TCFD") and supply chain management that takes human rights and the environment into consideration.
+The Sustainability Committee, chaired by the Executive Officer and the Head of IR Headquarters, addresses issues such as the Task Force on Climate-related Financial Disclosures ("TCFD") and supply chain management that takes human rights and the environment into consideration.

 The subcommittees have been established for each theme as a subordinate organization of this committee so that each subcommittee can tackle specific issues from a specialized perspective.

-In addition, regular meetings with an outside committee member Hidemi Tomita (Managing Director, Institute for Sustainability Management), who has expertise in sustainability management, are held once a month to discuss specific issues with professional perspectives.
+In addition, we hold regular meetings with Hidemi Tomita (Representative Director of the Institute for Sustainability Management), an external committee member with specialized expertise in sustainability management, to build a structure that enables us to address specific issues from a professional perspective.
 The purpose of these meetings is to the policies and goals. receive opinions on issues and questions related to our sustainability promotion efforts and to enhance their effectiveness.

 We will continue our efforts to promote sustainability by reinforcing an effective and efficient promotion system and utilizing internal and external knowledge.
 Additionally, the members of the committees and subcommittees shown in the figure below are made up of personnel from the departments in each area of expertise, and are responsible for planning, formulating, and executing their respective initiatives in response to the policies and goals.